Portumna Heritage Trail

 This ‘new castle’ was rarely lived in.
 The last Marquis of Clanricarde, who succeeded in 1874, was a notorious miser and eccentric who dressed like a tramp and spent his life in London.
 He died in 1916, leaving Portumna Castle and estate to his great-nephew Henry, Viscount Lascelles, afterwards 6th Earl of Harewood and husband of Princess Mary.

 In 1917, Henry Lascelles had plans prepared for the restoration of the old castle at Portumna.
 These were never carried out however.
-The new castle was destroyed by fire in 1922.
+The new mansion was destroyed by fire in June 1921.

 Princess Mary, Princess Royal and Countess of Harewood (Victoria Alexandra Alice Mary; 25 April 1897 – 28 March 1965), she was the third child and only daughter of King George V and Queen Mary.
 She was the sixth holder of the title of Princess Royal.
 Mary held the title of princess with the style Highness from birth as the then great-granddaughter of the British sovereign, and later Her Royal Highness, as the granddaughter and finally daughter of the Sovereign, visited Portumna in 1928; the first time a member of the British Royal Family to come to Ireland after Independence.
 Later, Portumna demesne was sold, after Lord Harewood’s death in 1947.
 The Forestry Commission acquired the estate and it is now a Forest Park.